bitasy/hyposoft/documents/apis.md

   network_graph: NETWORK_GRAPH,
   comment: string | null,
   owner: USER | null,
-  power_state: "On" | "Off" | null # null for assets that don't have networked pdus connected to it,
+  power_state: "On" | "Off" | null # null for assets that don't have networked pdus connected to it }
-  decom: {
-    by: USER_ID,
-    timestamp: number,
-  } | null,
-}

 RACK {